 Oxford Design Review Panel

-Design Review is an independent and impartial evaluation process conducted by a panel of built environment experts and is an essential part of the planning process, Design Review Panels promote high quality design to help create better buildings, streets and public spaces in the city.
+Design Review is an independent and impartial evaluation process conducted by a panel of built environment experts and is an essential part of the planning process.
+Oxford Design Review Panel promotes high quality design to help create better buildings, streets and public spaces in the city.

 The National Planning Policy Framework (NPPF) reinforces the role of Design Review in ensuring high standards of design.
 ODRP operates under the nationally accepted Design Review Principles and Practice guidance document.

-Oxford City Council will encourage all major development proposals to be assessed by ODRP before a planning application is submitted, a fee is charged for the service
+We encourage all major development proposals to be assessed by ODRP before a planning application is submitted - a fee is charged for the service.
+To book a workshop or review do speak to the case officer working on the application or contact the ODRP team.

 Design Review fees